konstructio/kubefirst-docs/versioned_docs/version-2.2/vultr/upgrade.md

 title: Vultr
 ---

-Vultr support was added in kubefirst 2.1, please upgrade your client to 2.1 or later to use this cloud provider.
+Vultr support was added as beta in kubefirst v2.1, but the [documentation is only starting v2.3](https://docs.kubefirst.io/next/vultr/overview).